tthorntone/AdNauseam-Wiki/Inline-script-tag-filtering.md

 - Block external script resources: these are taken care by network filtering.
 - Block all inline script tags embedded in a page at once.<sup>[1]</sup>

-Inline script tags are those scripts which are embedded in the main page: they can not be blocked from downloading unless the whole page itself is blocked, which is not very useful.
+Inline script tags are those blocks of javascript code which are embedded in the main page: they can not be blocked from downloading unless the whole page itself is blocked, which is not very useful.
 Here is a example of HTML code with two inline script tags:

 ```html
 <html>